aepks/coffee-is-a-core-value/README.md

 **Account-balance functions**:

-* Add money - allow user to add money, add it to their account.
+* Add money - allow manager to add money to user account.
 * Purchase item - purchasing an item removes money from their account, making sure the balance is there, and executes whatever machine.
-* Refund balance - returns the user's money from their account based on what's in in the machine.
+* Refund balance - returns the user's money from their account, through manager.

 **Manager functions**:
 * Manager control - manually update customer information and balances.